andrewthecodertx/go-nes-emulator/README.md

 - Mapper 4 (MMC3) - Super Mario Bros.
 3, Mega Man 3-6
 - Mapper 7 (AxROM) - Battletoads

+## Limitations

+This emulator is a work in progress.
+Current limitations include:

+- **No audio** - APU (Audio Processing Unit) is not implemented
+- **Single player only** - No support for a second controller
+- **Limited mapper support** - Only 6 of 200+ mappers are implemented; games using unsupported mappers will not load
+- **No save states** - Cannot save or load emulator state
+- **No battery-backed saves** - Games with save functionality (Zelda, Final Fantasy) will not persist saves between sessions

 ## License

 This project is licensed under the [MIT License](LICENSE).